eric-wang135/ECG-removal-from-sEMG-by-FCN/README.md

 # Preprocessing and generate the noisy dataset

 To extract specific channels ECG and sEMG data from the downloaded database, please refer to the files 'clean_ecg.py' and 'clean_emg.py'.

-To generate noisy sEMG dataset, please refer to the file 'mixture.py' and execute the following command:
+To generate noisy sEMG dataset, please refer to the file 'mixture.py' and execute the file 'gen_pt_aug.py' by the following command:

     python gen_pt_aug.py
     --noisy_path </path/to/noisy/data>